josh0x/about-me/README.md

 I’m currenctly a HBO-ICT student located in the Netherlands, specializing in software engineering.

-I work mainly in teams using the agile methodology for the software development cycle, in order to find solutions for real world clients.

 ---

 ### 🚀 I'm currently working on:

-Building the 2nd iteration of my [portfolio](https://joshuabowers.nl) website, with React, Next.js, and Tailwind.
+Building the 2nd iteration of my [portfolio](https://joshuabowers.nl) website, with React, Next.js, and Tailwind CSS.

 ---